Gov. Beshear discusses 10 rules for being healthy at work

-FRANKFORT - During his daily press conference Tuesday, Governor Andy Beshear discussed the state’s ten rules for being healthy at work which included the use of masks.
+FRANKFORT -- During his daily press conference Tuesday, Governor Andy Beshear discussed the state's 10 rules for being healthy at work which included the use of masks.

 Kentucky's 10 rules to re-opening healthy at work includes steps businesses need to consider before reopening.
 Those steps include things like continuing telework where possible, and onsite temperature and health checks.
 The plan also calls for universal masks and any other necessary PPE be on-hand for employees and customers.